 In 1966, he traveled with Robert Kennedy who was testing the waters for a campaign for the presidency.
 Rowland toured for a month with Judy Collins and was in the studio when Crosby, Stills and Nash recorded their first album.
 In 1968, he won a Grammy Award for the cover photo of Bob Dylan's Greatest Hits.

 Mr. Scherman has continued to shoot portraits, fashion photography and photo essays including "Elvis is Everywhere", "Love Letters" (a freestanding human typeface), and "US 11" documenting life along the Alabama highway.
-He currently lives in Amherst MA where his life work is being archived by UMass Amherst Libraries, Special Collections & University Archives http://scua.library.umass.edu/umarmot/scherman-rowland/.
+He currently lives on Cape Cod.
+His life work is being archived by UMass Amherst Libraries, Special Collections & University Archives http://scua.library.umass.edu/umarmot/scherman-rowland/.
 Rowland is still actively engaged in photography.